mobicms/captcha/README.md

 ```
 composer install
 ```
-When running this command on Linux or Windows WSL, you may encounter a permissions error,\
+When running this command on Linux or Windows WSL, you may encounter a permission error.
-such as “`... does not exist and could not be created`”

 If this happens, run the following command in the terminal, using the path to your project:
 ```
 sudo chown -R $(whoami) /path_to_my_project